Klortho/ZomboApp/README.md

 * Add sound-effects:
     * First add some simple sound effects, without regard to the quality of the sounds themselves.
 Get the API working.
-    * Boing sound when you hit the wall
+    * ✓Boing sound when you hit the wall
+    * ✓Squink when it hops
     * Celebration sound when you get to the finish.
     * background music

 * ✓Add a speed option

+* ✓Fix the rotation between 0 - 270

 * Add an option to buffer keyboard strokes (default: "false")